memsql/singlestore-spark-connector/README.md

  * SingleStore version is 7.5 or above
  * `database` option is set, or database name is provided in `load`
  * Generated query is supported by SingleStore parallel read functionality
- * Parallelism level on Spark cluster is enough to start reading from all database partitions at the same time

 #### readFromAggregatorsMaterialized
 This feature is very similar to `readFromAggregators`.
 The only difference is that the result table is created using the `MATERIALIZED` option.
 For this feature, reading tasks don't need to be started at the same time, so parallelism level on spark cluster doesn't matter.
 On the other side, the `MATERIALIZED` option may cause the query to fail if SingleStore doesn't have enough memory to materialize the result set.
+By default, the number of partitions in the resulting DataFrame is equal to the number of partitions in the SingleStore database.
+Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.

 You can set a timeout for materialized result table creation using the `parallelRead.tableCreationTimeoutMaterializedMS` option.